 Unlike previous years, the consultation document was not mailed to every household.
 Instead, we raised awareness through print and digital media channels, as well as radio.
 A total of 356 formal submissions were received and over 10 million impressions and 25,138 clicks were made to our online advertising platforms.
-Click here to read the consultation document and view the submissions we received.

 Hearings were held the week of 7 May 2018 with over 100 submitters presenting in person.
 Councillors then deliberated over two days at the end of May, confirming a budget which will see an average rates rise of 4.1 per cent in 2018/19.
-If you would like to find out what your rates look like for 2018/19, click here(external link).

 Waikato Regional Council adopted its LTP on 26 June 2018.